Breast Cancer Proteomics Module

 Part 1: Preliminary work

-For this work, we will use the data that was used and analyzed in the paper Breast cancer quantitative proteome and proteogenomic landscape by Johansson et al., which compares subgroups of breast cancer tumors from the Oslo2 cohort.
+For this work, we will use the data that was used and analyzed in the paper Breast cancer quantitative proteome and proteogenomic landscape by Johansson et al., which compares subgroups of breast cancer tumors from the Oslo2 Landscape cohort.

 Before delving into the actual analysis of the data in FragPipe, we must initially: